Bhagavadgita Pages, Chapters 1 to 18

 Man and animal are the same when it comes to sleep, fear, sex, and food.
 What makes man better than an animal?
 Man with spiritual knowledge is man; others are animals (Garuda Purana, II.49.53).

-6.17: Yoga destroys sorrows in man who is moderate in eating, recreation, sleep, and wakefulness, and restrained in action.
+6.17: Yoga, the destroyer of sorrows, is attainable to a man who is moderate in eating, recreation, sleep, and wakefulness, and restrained in action.

 Moderation in eating has been quantified according to Yajnavalkya in a 24-hour period: 32 mouthfuls for a householder, 16 for a forest recluse (Vanaprasthya), and 8 for a muni/sage.
 Muni = he who observes silence or mauna.
 Please go to comment on BG2.54-- BG Chapter 2 Samkhya Theory Verse 54.